Colin Pitchfork: Arrest and conviction

+On 18 March 1988 George Davies would give Jackie Foggin a cheque for £10,000 at the Next head office in Enderby.

 Parole reviews

 On 22 April 2016, the Parole Board for England and Wales heard Pitchfork's case for early release on parole.
-Pitchfork's advocates presented evidence of his improved character, noting that Pitchfork had furthered his education to degree level and had become expert at the transcription of printed music into braille, for the benefit of the blind.
+Pitchfork's advocates presented evidence of his improved character, noting that Pitchfork had furthered his education to degree level and had become expert at the transcription of printed music into braille, for the benefit of blind people.
 The families of victims Lynda Mann and Dawn Ashworth opposed his release on parole.

-On 29 April 2016, the Parole Board announced that Pitchfork's application for release on licence had been refused, but recommended that he be moved to an open prison.
+On 29 April 2016, the board announced that Pitchfork's application for release on licence had been refused, but recommended that he be moved to an open prison.
 In June 2016, Michael Gove, then Justice Secretary, agreed with the board's recommendation, and at some point prior to 8 January 2017, Pitchfork was moved to an undisclosed open prison.

 In November 2017, Pitchfork was seen walking around Bristol, so it was assumed that he had been moved to HM Prison Leyhill in Gloucestershire.

 On 3 May 2018, Pitchfork was refused release on licence.
 The Parole Board said Pitchfork would be eligible for a further review within two years.
-Lynda's mother said the Parole Board had "listened to us before the murderer".
+Lynda's mother said the board had "listened to us before the murderer".
 In 2017, it emerged Pitchfork would be released from open prison on unsupervised days out.

-2021: release and recall
+2021: Release and recall

 On 7 June 2021, Pitchfork was granted release on conditional licence.
-However, under the terms of the Parole Board Reconsideration Mechanism, introduced in 2019, the Secretary of State for Justice, Robert Buckland, had a short time to apply for a review if it was believed the decision was "procedurally unfair" or "irrational".
-Buckland did apply for a review, and Pitchfork remained in custody pending the outcome.
-On 13 July 2021 it was reported that the review had been refused and that Pitchfork would therefore be released.
+The Secretary of State for Justice, Robert Buckland, applied for a review of the decision under the terms of the Parole Board Reconsideration Mechanism, introduced in 2019, and Pitchfork remained in custody pending the outcome.
+On 13 July 2021, it was reported that the review had been refused and that Pitchfork would therefore be released.
 He was released on 1 September 2021.

-In November 2021, Pitchfork was recalled to prison for breaching his licence conditions by "approaching young women" while on walks from his bail hostel, although he had committed no offences since his release.
+In November 2021, Pitchfork was recalled to prison for breaching his licence conditions by "approaching young women" while on walks from his bail hostel.
 His second victim's mother, Barbara Ashworth, told BBC News that she was pleased "he's been put away and women and girls are safe and protected from him now".
 There are complaints that the Parole Board was insufficiently cautious in allowing Pitchfork's release.
 Justice Secretary Dominic Raab promised a Parole Board review.
 David Baker, a former police detective who helped capture Pitchfork, believes Pitchfork could deceive the Parole Board and pretend it was safe to release him.
 Baker maintains Pitchfork is a psychopath and it will never be safe to release him.